shimacos37/kaggle-otto-3rd-place-solution/alvor/README.md

 (If you want to reproduce this file, you need to run the local Jupyter notebook **alvor/w2v.ipynb** from the current repository.

-## 5. Feature engineering
+## 2. Feature engineering

-Run **twice** each of the respository notebooks
+Run the respository notebook
 ```
-FE_sessions.ipynb
-FE_items.ipynb
-FE_aids2sessions.ipynb
+alvor/FE.ipynb
 ```
-as follows:

-one time with option **MODE = 0** in the second cell

-and one time with option **MODE = 1** in the second sell.

-As a result, output files will be placed into the "feats" folder of the repository:
+As a result, output files will be placed into the "alvor/feats" folder of the repository:
 ```
 FE_sessions_0.pqt
 FE_sessions_1.pqt